 When the mansion at Woodend was first built, the attitude at the time towards rainwater management was to redirect it away from built areas as quickly as possible.
 Over time and with increased development in the surrounding area, this approach has led to erosion and flooding and seriously impacted nearby Rock Creek.
 In an effort to limit these issues, ANS, with support from grant funders including the Chesapeake Bay Trust, Montgomery County Department of Environmental Protection, Wallace Genetic Foundation, and Cornell Douglas Foundation, invested in the new rain garden to slow the flow of surface runoff from the Woodend parking lots and mansion roof.

 In addition to root preservation, the rain garden uses compost berms, logs, and rip rap rocks contouring the hillside to act as speed bumps slowing the water’s flow.
+The compost berms hold the water back in temporary pools.
 The slower moving water is unable to pick up as much sediment, reducing erosion.
-Other components of the rain garden, including the sandy and compost soils, the mulch layer, and the native plants increase the porosity of the soil so the pools of rainwater the berms produce can be absorbed into the ground.
+Other components of the rain garden, including the sandy and compost soils, the mulch layer, and the native plants increase the porosity of the soil so the temporary pools of rainwater can be absorbed into the ground.
 The compost berms are made of special “Nutriloxx Soxx” materials that filter pollution out of the water as it slowly passes through them.
 Completion of the rain garden is expected to trigger the emergence of exciting improvements as it matures and further establishes itself.